Updated: 2022/Sep/29

 Kerberos v5 infrastructure (libraries and support

-programs) is built and installed.
-Caution: the default
+programs) will be built and installed.
+Caution: the

-even if not used.
-Do not install a userland without
+present even if not used.
+Do not install a userland

-files or disabling PAM via MKPAM.
-Otherwise all logins
+pam.conf(5) files or disabling PAM via MKPAM.
+Otherwise

 MKKMOD Can be set to "yes" or "no".
 Indicates whether kernel